-It may be a good idea to check specialized pages, such as Tamaskan Rescue (a community page that rescues these dogs all around the world)!
+It may be a good idea to check specialized breed pages, such as Tamaskan Rescue (a community page that rescues these dogs all around the world)!

-Just Like Their Husky Parents!
+Just Like Their Siberian Husky Parents!

-These dogs need between 60 and 90 minutes of exercise every day, and so are better suited to active individuals or families who can give them the walks they crave.
+Tamaskans need between 60 and 90 minutes of exercise every day, and so are better suited to active individuals or families who can give them the walks they crave.

 They make wonderful herding dogs, therefore it may be a good idea to work your dog to encourage mental as well as physical health.

-5. They Come In Four Different Colors
+5. Tamaskans Come In Four Different Colors

-They look exactly like a wolf, so you should consider using a wolf name for your dog.
+The Tamaskan looks exactly like a wolf, so you should consider using a wolf name for your dog.

 Standing around 24 to 28 inches tall and weighing between 55 and 88 lb, this is a large dog breed.

-The Tamaskan have four distinctive coat colors:
+The Tamaskan dog breed has four distinctive coat colors:

-- Red Gray
+- Red Grey

-- Wolf Gray
+- Wolf Grey

-- Black Gray
+- Black Grey

-These dogs have a thick double coat, like that of an Alaskan Malamute or a Siberian Husky, and so are very fluffy to the touch.
+Tamaskan dogs have a thick double coat, like that of an Alaskan Malamute or a Siberian Husky, and so are very fluffy to the touch.

-6. They Look Menacing
+6. Tamaskans Look Menacing